 IonQuant is a fast and comprehensive tool for MS1 precursor intensity-based quantification for timsTOF PASEF DDA and non-timsTOF (e.g., Orbitrap) data.
 It enables label-free quantification with false discovery (FDR) controlled match-between-runs (MBR).
 It can also be used for quantification in labelling-based experiments such as those involving SILAC, dimethyl, or similar labelling strategies.
-IonQuant is available as part of FragPipe.
+IonQuant is available as a stand-alone tool or it can be run within FragPipe computational platform.

 Workflow of peak tracing and quantification